jenkins-infra/jenkins.io/content/projects/gsoc/2020/application.md

 #### How will you keep students involved with your community after GSoC?

-* There will be a [DevOps World - Jenkins World conference](https://www.cloudbees.com/jenkinsworld/home) in USA in August 2019 and then in Europe in Dec 2019.
-  We plan sponsoring successful students to go to this or other Jenkins-focused conference & contributor summit.
+* We plan sponsoring successful students to go to a Jenkins-focused conference and/or contributor summit.
   The projects will be also presented at the [Jenkins Online Meetup](https://www.meetup.com/Jenkins-online-meetup/).
 * Students will be developing their own modules for Jenkins and effectively they will retain ownership of these modules after GSoC (they can opt-out, of course).
   Public presentations will attract attention, and the students will be periodically contacted by users.